-1. The Design Authority is strongly encouraged to specify the application of a Tested Assembly, for any design of a new roof or full roof replacement.
+- 1) The Design Authority is strongly encouraged to specify the application of a Tested Assembly, for any design of a new roof or full roof replacement. - 2) The Design Authority must use only the test observation readings that have been adjusted for the Safety Factor.

-- 2. The Design Authority must use only the test observation readings that have been adjusted for the Safety Factor. - 3.
-Tested Assembly observation readings, reduced by the Safety Factor, must equal or exceed the highest Specified Wind Loads for the roof. - 4.
-When a Tested Assembly report indicates only one system of securement, that system shall be applied to all roof zones.
+- 3) Tested Assembly observation readings, reduced by the Safety Factor, must equal or exceed the highest Specified Wind Loads for the roof.
+This is called the Dynamic Uplift Resistance (DUR). - 4) When a Tested Assembly report indicates only one system of securement, that system shall be applied to all roof zones.